User Needs

 6. User Journey Mapping

-User journey mapping visualizes the user’s experience throughout their interaction with a product or service.
+User journey mapping visualizes the user's experience throughout their interaction with a product or service.
 This method helps designers identify pain points, opportunities and moments of delight along the user journey.
-When designers understand the users’ needs at each touchpoint, they can optimize the experience and address any gaps or challenges for these users.
+When designers understand the user's needs at each touchpoint, they can optimize the experience and address any gaps or challenges for these users as well.

-CEO of Experience Dynamics, Frank Spillers explains the significance of journey mapping, in this case as it applies to service design.
+CEO of Experience Dynamics, Frank Spillers explains how important journey mapping is—in this case as it applies to service design

 Show Hide video transcript